Recognize Natural Gas Hazards and Stay Safe

 Beware of Carbon Monoxide

 Carbon monoxide is a colorless, odorless, deadly gas and can be produced by gas appliances that are not properly working.
-Mild exposure can cause flu-like symptoms.
-Continued exposure leads to rapid heart rate, a severe headache, confusion and drowsiness or even death.
+Mild exposure can cause flu-like symptoms, and continued exposure leads to rapid heart rate, a severe headache, confusion and drowsiness or even death.

 Because carbon monoxide has no color, odor, or taste, it is important to have a carbon monoxide detector in your home and have all appliances serviced by a qualified technician annually.